barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 mount-name
 : The name of the mount point for which these settings apply.
+  MUST NOT be used in case of mount type "default".

 username
 : An optional value which will set the username that a source must use to connect using this mountpoint.